marquee/static-sdk/README.md

 Included in the SDK is a local development server that automatically compiles changes, and an asset pipeline optimized for a [browserify](http://browserify.org/)- and Sass-based workflow that provides minification and hashing in production mode.
 There is also a set of common components using [React.js](http://facebook.github.io/react/) to generate markup as well as necessary client-side JS and structural styles.

-For compilation on content-change, Marquee runs a service that executes per-publication compilers whenever a publication’s content is released.
+For compilation on content-change, Proof runs a service that executes per-publication compilers whenever a publication’s content is released.
 This service also will run a compiler when it receives a git push, providing a way to centralize publication deployments.
 The Marquee content platform also has a search endpoint that can be used client-side to provide full text search and facilitate more dynamic effects.
 Additional custom or third party microservices and backends may be used to create a rich, progressively enhanced reader experience.

 ## Getting Started

-Using the Marquee content platform with an requires a **Publication Token** for the corresponding publication.
+Using the Proof content platform with an requires a **Publication Token** for the corresponding publication.
 The best way to begin tinkering on a new SDK project is to clone the [sample static project](https://github.com/marquee/sample-static-project) which includes a token for reading from a sample publication.
-By swapping this read-only token with another token issued through Marquee, the same SDK project could use another publication's content.
+By swapping this read-only token with another token issued through Proof, the same SDK project could use another publication's content.

 _Note:_ the SDK has not been tested on Windows and very likely will not work properly.
 If Windows support is required, please create an [issue](https://github.com/marquee/static-sdk/issues).